 - (i) references to "KKR," "we," "us," "our" and "our partnership" refer to KKR & Co.
 L.P. and its consolidated subsidiaries.
 Prior to KKR & Co.
 L.P. becoming listed on the New York Stock Exchange ("NYSE") on July 15, 2010, KKR Group Holdings L.P. consolidated the financial results of the KKR Group Partnerships and their consolidated subsidiaries. - (ii) references to "our Managing Partner" are to KKR Management LLC, which acts as the general partner of KKR & Co.
-L.P.; - (iii) references to the "KKR Group Partnerships" are to KKR Management Holdings L.P. and KKR Fund Holdings L.P., collectively, which became holding companies for the KKR business on October 1, 2009; - (iv) references to "KKR Group Partnership Units" are to the limited partnership units of the KKR Group Partnerships; and - (v) references to "our funds" or "our vehicles" refer to the investment funds, vehicles and/or accounts advised, sponsored or managed by one or more subsidiaries of KKR, unless the context requires otherwise.
+L.P.; - (iii) references to the "KKR Group Partnerships" are to KKR Management Holdings L.P. and KKR Fund Holdings L.P., collectively, which became holding companies for the KKR business on October 1, 2009; - (iv) references to "KKR Group Partnership Units" are to the limited partnership units of the KKR Group Partnerships; - (v) references to "our funds" or "our vehicles" refer to the investment funds, vehicles and/or accounts advised, sponsored or managed by one or more subsidiaries of KKR, unless the context requires otherwise; and - (vi) references to "Selling Securityholders" refer to those of our unitholders described in "Selling Securityholders" beginning on page 44 of this prospectus.